 It’s one of the most ‘other worldly’ places on the planet, a backdrop for many a film including Laurence of Arabia and Star Wars.
-This hike takes you along a narrow cliff along side Jebel Rum, where the huge expanse of desert stretches before you.
+This hike takes you along a narrow path running along the edge of Jebel Rum, where the huge expanse of desert stretches before you.
 Overnight, you stay in a Bedouin camp for a night under the desert sky.
 See our Active Jordan for Teens trip for more.

-The streets of Cuba’s capital, Havana, must be one of the coolest hang-outs on the planet, a place which has inspired poets, revolutionaries, artists and musician for decades.
-Cruise along in a vintage American car (no boy racers here), sip mocktails in a café, listening to the sounds of samba, sit back and relax as you make the most of the Latin vibe.
+The streets of Cuba’s capital, Havana, must be one of the coolest hang-outs on the planet, a place which has inspired poets, revolutionaries, artists and musicians for decades.
+When holidaying with teenagers, don’t miss cruising along in a vintage American car (no boy racers here), sip mocktails in a café, listen to the sounds of samba, sit back and relax as you make the most of the Latin vibe.
 The ideas in this ‘Havana for Families’ blog will keep you busy for days, then check out our two-week family trip to Cuba.
 To get in the mood, listen to Camila Cabello’s Havana on YouTube.

 Swakopmund is Southern Africa’s adventure capital and a magnet for adrenaline junkies.
 Quad biking, sky diving, camel riding, sand biking and more are all on offer.
 See our Nambia Highlights trip for more information.

-4. Learn to cook like a pro in Asia
+5. Learn to cook like a pro in Thailand

-5. Cycle around the Pink City of Jaipur
+6. Cycle around the Pink City of Jaipur in India

 9. White-knuckled white-water-rafting in Peru